Real Photo Printed card

 COLLEGE HILL NORWOOD LOCKLAND

 Located at the corner of Belmont and Larch Avenue the College Hill Town Hall, dedicated January 10, 1887, was added to the National Register of Historic Places on March 17, 1978.
 It recently has been used as a home for classes of Contemporary Dance Theater, and has been available to rent for events.

-Constructed in 1889 the Westwood Town Hall is located on the northwest corner of Harrison & Montana Ave.
-It was initially used by the volunteer fire department and contained meeting rooms and village offices.
-It was by the Gamble-Nippert YMCA from 1929 until 1966.
-Renovated is is now used for various community activities.
-The last image is a present day photograph.
+Constructed in 1889 the Westwood Town Hall is located on a 3 acre triangle of land Harrison Ave., Montana Ave. and Epworth Ave.
+It was initially used by the Westwood volunteer fire department and also contained the jail meeting rooms and village offices plus an auditorium where the Westwood Choral Society performed.
+It was used as a firehouse until 1909 when Fire Company 35 was moved to a new station.
+The Western Hills YMCA leased the building for $1 a year from 1929 until 1966 when they then relocated to the Gamble-Nippert YMCA facility.
+The building was transferred to the Cincinnati Recreation Commission in the early 70s.
+After a $2-million renovation it reopened in 2005 and is now used for various community activities.
+The last image is a present day aerial photograph.

 Judge Caldwell giving advice